eyalroz/cuda-api-wrappers/README.md

 - Various [Plain Old Data](http://en.cppreference.com/w/cpp/concept/PODType) structs adorned with **convenience methods and operators**.
 - Avoidance of obscure parameters which require you to go read the official documentation to get right; everything is as clear and understandable as I could make it.

+## Requirements

+- CUDA v8.0 is recommended and v7.5 is supported (but not tested as frequently).
+CUDA 6.x should probably be ok as well.
+- A C++11-capable compiler compatible with your version of CUDA.
+- CMake version 2.8 or later - although you don't really need it, you can just copy the `src/` directory into your own project and just make sure to compile the non-header-only parts.

 ## Coverage of the Runtime API

 Considering the [list of runtime API modules](http://docs.nvidia.com/cuda/cuda-runtime-api/modules.html#modules), the library currently has the following: